 Examine the theory and practice of English Language Teaching and deepen your understanding of broader education-related topics on this MA Education.

-This course is suitable for teachers who have experience of, or interest in, the teaching of English as a Second or Foreign Language (ESL/EFL).
+This pathway is suitable for teachers who have experience of, or interest in, the teaching of English as a Second or Foreign Language (ESL/EFL).
 You will acquire knowledge and skills in second language acquisition, teaching methodology, broader educational studies and academic skills.

 At the Institute of Education we recognise the uniqueness of every student and we address our teaching to suit your individual needs.
 Alongside your core modules, you will deepen your knowledge and understanding of broader education-related topics.
 The structure of the course gives you the opportunity to create and shape our programme to suit your needs and your personal career aspirations.